Samsonite: History

-1910 - 2001

-The company was founded in Denver, Colorado, on March 10, 1910 by Black Hawk, Colorado-born luggage salesman Jesse Shwayder (1882–1970) as the Shwayder Trunk Manufacturing Company.
+The company was founded in Denver, Colorado, on March 10, 1910, by Black Hawk, Colorado-born luggage salesman Jesse Shwayder (1882–1970) as the Shwayder Trunk Manufacturing Company.
 A religious man, Shwayder named one of his initial cases Samson, after the Biblical strongman, and began using the trademark Samsonite in 1941 for its tapered vulcanized fiber suitcase, introduced in 1939.
 In 1965, after the Samsonite suitcase became its best-selling product, the company changed its name to SAMSONITE.
 For many years the subsidiary SAMSONITE Furniture Co. made folding chairs and card tables in Murfreesboro, Tennessee.

 The Shwayder family sold the company to Beatrice Foods in 1973.
 In 1974, the company released the brand's first wheeled suitcase.

-Samsonite operated with relative independence within Beatrice until 1986, when the company was sold to Kohlberg Kravis Roberts.
-Subsequently, the company went through multiple changes of ownership in the 1980s and into the 1990s.
-First, Samsonite was spun off from KKR as part of E-II, which came under the control of American Brands.
+Samsonite operated with relative independence within Beatrice until 1986, when Samsonite was sold to Kohlberg Kravis Roberts.
+Subsequently, in the 1980s and into the 1990s, Samsonite went through multiple ownership changes.
+Forbes Magazine states that "the company spent most of the 1980s and 1990s in turmoil amidst multiple handoffs."
+First, Samsonite was spun off from KKR as part of E-II, which came under the control of Fortune Brands.
 E-II went through bankruptcy and was renamed Astrum International.
 In 1993, Astrum purchased American Tourister luggage, complementing Samsonite.
 In 1995, Astrum split, and an independent Samsonite (now including American Tourister) was once again headquartered in Denver.
+The Denver factory, which employed 4,000 people at its peak, closed in May 2001.